Publication Ethics | Conflict of Interest | Human and Animal Rights

 - Confidentiality: The editor must ensure that information regarding manuscripts submitted by the authors is kept confidential.

-- Disclosure and Conflicts of Interest: The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his own research without written consent of the author.
+- Disclosure and Conflicts of Interest: The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his own research without the written consent of the author.

 - Confidentiality: Information regarding manuscripts submitted by authors should be kept confidential and be treated as privileged information.

-- Acknowledgement of Sources: Manuscript reviewers must ensure that authors have acknowledged all sources of data used in the research.
+- Acknowledgment of Sources: Manuscript reviewers must ensure that authors have acknowledged all sources of data used in the research.
 Any kind of similarity or overlap between the manuscripts under consideration or with any other published paper of which reviewer has personal knowledge must be immediately brought to the editor's notice.

 - Standards of Objectivity: Review of submitted manuscripts must be done objectively and the reviewers should express their views clearly with supporting arguments.

-- Promptness: In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time then this information must be communicated to the editor, so that the manuscript could be sent to another reviewer.
+- Promptness: In the event that a reviewer feels it is not possible for him/her to complete review of manuscript within stipulated time then this information must be communicated to the editor so that the manuscript could be sent to another reviewer.